As content marketing has become a standard part of marketing strategy, content creators have been inundating the internet with content.

-Now that we have done all of this research, we’re ready to write our article in a way that’s informed by SEO but ultimately guided by what the user wants.
+Now that we have done all of this research, we’re ready to write an optimized article that provides a good experience to the user.
+To do that, we need to have a plan.

-For example, if I were writing the article on parental resilience, my outline might look something like this:
+For an article on parental resilience, my outline might look something like this:

 Introduction: scenario illustrating importance of parental resilience